manuarora700/simple-developer-portfolio-website/README.md

 ![HomeGif](https://github.com/manuarora700/simple-developer-portfolio-website/blob/main/demo-images/websitegif.gif)

+# Features

+- Responsive layout, works well on both Mobile and Desktop
+- Dark mode support.
+Click buttons to toggle dark mode and light mode.
+- Clear React components and tailwind styling.
+- Exact sections that a developer needs to showcase their skills.
+- Clear call to actions.

 # Pages

 I've kept the pages as simple as possible.
 Only the required sections are included with minimal content.